Overcoming Obstacles. Personal Story of Tragedy to Triumph

-Importance of Choosing Your Purpose & Life Mission
+Importance of Choosing Your Purpose & Life Mission in Overcoming Obstacles

 The 14th century Frenchman, Michele de Montaigne correctly noted that: